Do you know how the keto diet effects your skin? Learn how to keep your skin as healthy and strong as possible by taking care of your diet.

 An often used oil with Keto dieters is MCT oil (medium-chain triglycerides).

 This oil is popular in the keto world due to its unique properties.
+One of it’s benefits is that MCT oil is processed in your body much more rapidly than other oils.

 For this reason MCT oil can be directly used for energy as they are converted into ketones as soon as they reach the liver via your bloodstream.

-This oil has an astonishingly long list of health benefits, and helps to boost levels of ketosis.
+Further, this oil has an astonishingly long list of health benefits, and helps to boost levels of ketosis.

 MCT oil is generally very beneficial for the skin, but there is one important exception: